fuergaosi233/wechat-chatgpt/README.md

 ```sh
 npm run dev
 ```
-If you are logging in for the first time, then you need to scan the code.
+If you are logging in for the first time, then you need to scan the qrcode.
 ## Author

 👤 **holegots**